annown/SMGPackTerraria/README.md

-# SMGPackTerraria
+# SMGPackTerrariaTerraria
-SMGPack by Annown
+SMGPackTerraria by Annown